WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-tutorials/wallaroo-tutorial-features/wallaroo-model-insights.md

 This tutorial and the assets can be downloaded as part of the [Wallaroo Tutorials repository](https://github.com/WallarooLabs/Wallaroo_Tutorials/tree/main/model_insights).

-## Model Insights Tutorial
+## Wallaroo Assays Tutorial

 Select [Steps](#steps) to skip the introduction and jump right into the code sample.

 ## Introduction

-The Model Insights feature lets you monitor how the environment that your model operates within changes in ways that affect the model's predictions.
+The Wallaroo Assays feature lets you monitor how the environment that your model operates within changes in ways that affect the model's predictions.
 This allows you to intervene (aka retrain a model) in an efficient and timely manner.
 Changes in the inputs, **data drift**, can occur due to errors in the data processing pipeline or due to changes in the environment such as user behavior.

 The validation framework performs per inference range checks with count frequency based thresholds for alerts and is ideal for catching many errors in input and output data.